AntirWiki/Antir/content/Strioc an Athraithe/Locations/Dragun Mac Tire.md

 **Heroes Square**, a plaza in front of the headquarters that hosts statues of legendary adventurers [[Valerie Bouchard|Corsair Molossus Valerie]] and [[Darios O'Mael|Scalemaster Darios O'Mael]].
 Offerings are often left under the statues, often including teeth, bones, flowers, and coins.
 Smaller statues of famed Guild adventurers line the outer edge of the plaza.

 The city hosts several learning institutions, in many different areas of interest.
-These include both natural skills, like the herbalism and alchemy practiced by [[Witches|Wisdoms]], and magical talents like the arcana of Wizards.
+These include both natural skills, like the herbalism and alchemy practiced by [[Witch|Wisdoms]], and magical talents like the arcana of Wizards.

 Markets across the city advertise to travelers and adventurers alike, offering trinkets, potions, and more (legitimate or otherwise) to assist in dangerous quests.